echemdb/website/templates/pages/cv.md

 # Cyclic Voltammograms

-Select a graph for more details.
+Click a graph for more details.

 {% for material in database.materials() %}